mikeizbicki/ucr-cs100/textbook/tools/xmonad/README.md

 For other distro users, follow the instructions [here](http://software.opensuse.org/download.html?project=utilities%3Asuckless&package=dmenu)

 Xmonad has a default key binding to launch dmenu.
 The combo is **MOD-P**.
 On pressing MOD-P, you will notice that a toolbar will appear on the top of the screen.
 Here you can type the name of any application and press *ENTER* to launch it.
 Even partial names work, as long as there is no ambiguity.
-For e.g to ruun firefox, you can just type fir and that will do the job.
+For e.g to run firefox, you can just type fir and that will do the job.

 On pressing *MOD-P*